GloriousRedLeader/omgarturo/README.md

         |   ├── TrainMagery.py
         |   ├── TrainHiding.py
         |   └── ...
+        ├── __init__.py                    # 100% needed.
+If this file doesn't exist, create it.
+It is empty.
+2 underscores on either side.
         ├── your_other_scripts.py          # Your normal collection of razor scripts
         └── ...
 ```